bassdude5/Java_Reflection/readme.txt

 in the terminal.

 ========================================================================
 Debug Values:
 ========================================================================
-Our program uses the following debug value scheme
+This program uses the following debug value scheme:
+0 - Prints out the results from the class equality check 1 - Prints to stdout when a constructor is called
+2 -
+3 -
+4 -

 ========================================================================
 Approach and Justifications:
 ========================================================================

 ========================================================================
 Contributions:
 ========================================================================
 Michael Welte: